DTMBX/TillerPro/_posts/2025-11-05-home-depot-shower-systems-picks.md

 ---

-## 🟣 Best: Foam Board + Integrated Pan (e.g., KERDI-Board®, GoBoard®)
+## 🟣 Best: Foam Backer Boards + Integrated Pans (e.g., KERDI-BOARD®, KERDI-SHOWER, GoBoard®)

-**Best for:** Full rebuilds, large-format tile, or tight deadlines where precision and speed both matter.
+**Best for:** Full rebuilds, large-format tile, or tight deadlines where precision, flatness, and an integrated drain solution matter.

-**How it works:** Lightweight foam boards create a waterproof substrate and tie into a prefabricated pan and drain kit.
+**How it works:** Lightweight foam backer boards create a waterproof substrate that ties into prefabricated pans or manufacturer drain kits to form a single, testable waterproof assembly.

 **Pros:**
 ✅ Ultra-flat planes for **large-format tile**
-✅ No fasteners through wet zones when detailed right
+✅ Few or no exposed fasteners in wet zones when detailed per the manufacturer
-✅ Lighter and cleaner handling on site
+✅ Faster, lighter, and cleaner handling on site

 **Watch-outs:**
-⚠️ Use the manufacturer’s **fasteners, washers, tapes, and sealants**—mixing brands voids warranties.
+⚠️ Use the manufacturer’s **fasteners, washers, tapes, sealants, and drain kits**—mixing brands or improvised details can void warranties.
-⚠️ Double-check screw spacing and seal all penetrations.
+⚠️ Follow specified screw spacing, bedding, and bonding methods; confirm slope to drain and seal all penetrations.

 ---